-Keiisha Pillai first became interested in criminal law when living in Texas, where she worked with death penalty defence lawyers who specialized in capital punishment appeals.
-The experience of working closely with clients sitting on death row opened her eyes to the importance of a vigorous defence and the often up-hill battle that accused persons in the criminal justice system face.
+Keiisha Pillai first became interested in criminal law while living in Texas, where she worked with death penalty defence lawyers specializing in capital punishment appeals.
+Working closely with clients waiting on death row opened her eyes to the importance of a vigorous defence and the often up-hill battle that accused persons face in the criminal justice system.

-After graduating summa cum laude with her Bachelor of Arts with Honours from the University of Houston in Texas, Keiisha moved to Montreal and studied law at the McGill Faculty of Law, where she studied in both English and French.
+Keiisha graduated summa cum laude with her Bachelor of Arts with Honours from the University of Houston in Texas.
+Shortly after, she attended McGill Faculty of Law where she obtained both her common and civil law degrees.
+At the Faculty, she received a National Program Scholarship and studied in both English and French.

-During law school, Keiisha continued to pursue her passion for criminal law by volunteering at Innocence McGill, Criminal Law McGill and also took the time to hone her advocacy skills by working as a senior advocate at the student advocates branch at the Legal Information Clinic.
+During law school, Keiisha pursued her passion for criminal law by volunteering at Innocence McGill, where she advocated for those who had been wrongfully convicted.
+She was also an executive member of Criminal Law McGill and worked as a senior advocate at the McGill Legal Information Clinic.

-While studying, Keiisha was also selected as a Canadian Lawyers Abroad Intern and moved to the Yukon briefly towork at the Yukon Human Rights Commission.
-At the Commission, Keiisha gained an intimate understanding of the discrimination and human rights abuses that those in the criminal justice system face.
-She prepared numerous cases against Correctional Centres alleging the mistreatment of inmates and in particular, focused on the misuse of solitary confinement.
+Keiisha is a former Canadian Lawyers Abroad Intern, who was selected to work at the Yukon Human Rights Commission in Whitehorse.
+There she gained an intimate understanding of the discrimination and human rights abuses that those in the criminal justice system often face.
+At the Commission, she helped prepare numerous files against detention centres and jails, alleging the mistreatment of inmates and focusing on the misuse of solitary confinement.

-When Keiisha is not working hard at the office, she is often training for or dreaming about running long distances: To date, she has run four marathons and an ultra-marathon.
+When Keiisha is not working hard in the office, she is often training for or dreaming about running marathons: To date, she has run four marathons and an ultra-marathon.

 Derstine Penman Criminal Lawyers